MiksDev04/social-links-profile/README-template.md

 ### What I learned

-I learned to create a cool socail link profile
+I learned to create a cool social link profile

 ### Continued development